 Ways to manage the fear of recurrence

 - Talk to your treatment team about your risk of recurrence and how this will be managed.
-Ask about the symptoms to look out for and how to distinguish normal aches, pain or sickness from cancer symptoms.
+Ask about symptoms to look for and how to distinguish normal aches, pain or sickness from cancer symptoms.

 - Focus on things you can control, such as being actively involved in your follow-up appointments and making positive changes to your lifestyle to reduce the risk of recurrence.

 - Recognise the signs of stress and anxiety, such as a racing heartbeat or sleeplessness.
-Manage these in a healthy way, for example, you could try yoga, mindfulness meditation, taking slow, deep breaths or going for a walk.
+Manage these in a healthy way, for example, you could try yoga, taking slow, deep breaths or going for a walk.

 - Speak with a counsellor or psychologist if the fear of recurrence is overwhelming.
 They may be able to teach you some strategies to help manage your fears.
 Joining a support group may help.

 - Consider getting involved in a creative activity such as drawing, painting or writing.
 Some people find this helpful in working through their emotions.

 - Talk to your doctor about ways to manage any ongoing treatment side effects, as these can make it harder to cope emotionally.